doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 1. <del>If your requirement is to have strong encryption using the keystore and losing the encrypted data is a no-no - targeting L+ (5+) seems like the only choice, using `.setEncryptionRequired()`.
 However be warned that this is no guarentee that it will always work as this seems to still be broken for non-primary user accounts.</del> This is no longer true due to the regression mentioned above in M-6-23.

 2. If your requirement is to have strong encryption using the keystore and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-inititialisation for those cases.
 Target 4.3+.
 Remember to check the device has the required lock-screen security settings (as mentioned above) before generating the keyPair.
 Checking for the exceptions at point of key unwrap and notifing the user whilst clearing any key aliases is a simple enough approach for most.
+Keep in mind if supporting the fingerprint sensor to auth access to your keys you will lose them when a new finger is enrolled anyway.

 3. Look at another way of storing key data, for example generating one from a users input.
 This will not suit all applications of course.
 Target any platform version.
 Check out [java-aes-crypto](https://github.com/tozny/java-aes-crypto) for a really sweet and easy to use key generator which can be used with arbritary password input.

+4. Dont encrypt the `KeyStore` and target 6.0+ and dont support fingerprint.
+Cross your fingers and hope the behaviour does not change again.
+Hope (or check for) hardware storage.
+Understand the user may have a software store only and may get exploited with keys being obtained by some nefarious character.

 If you are planning on using the system keystore for Lollipop (5) or below then you need to have a way to recover from the keystore being lost / corrupt.
 This will be easier for some that others but being aware of the issue is a first step!